jncraton/operating-systems-cpsc4420/lectures/27-file-system-implementation.md

 Polymorphism
 ------------

-- Simialar operations can be used on different underlying data
+- Similar operations can be used on different underlying data
 - Operation implementation may differ to perform correctly

 File Systems